-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, Classic ACCUPLACER Elementary Algebra score of 48, ACCUPLACER NG QAS score of 230, or grade of "C" or higher in MATH 1253 Applied Technical Math.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, Classic ACCUPLACER Elementary Algebra score of 48, ACCUPLACER NG QAS score of 230, or grade of "C" or higher in MATH 0913 Foundations of Algebra or MATH 1253 Applied Technical Math.
 This course serves as a practical guide to the development of applications (apps) for mobile devices.
 Topics include multimedia, communication, and other properties that should be considered during app development.
 Functional elements and the program structures of apps will be emphasized in the development of well-structured solutions to the challenges presented by this unique form of programming.

-Prerequisite: A grade of "C" or higher in CIS 2023 Internet Technologies and MATH 1253 Applied Technical Math.
+Prerequisite: A grade of "C" or higher in CIS 2023 Internet Technologies.
 This course teaches web page development with JavaScript.
 It covers the basics of ECMAScript Edition 3, which is compatible with older versions of Internet Explorer, as well as some features of ECMAScript 5.1, which is supported by all modern browsers.
 This course also covers advanced topics including object-oriented programming, the Document Object Model (DOM), touch and mobile interfaces, and AJAX.
 The HTML documents in this book are written to HTML5 standards, with some XHTML-compatible element syntax.
 After completing this course, students will be able to use JavaScript to build professional quality web applications.